-The provider had a control of substances hazardous to health risk assessment and associated procedures in place.
-Staff maintained records of products used at the practice and retained manufacturer's product safety details to inform staff what action to take in the event of, for example, spillage, accidental swallowing, or contact with the skin.
+We reviewed the practice's control of substances hazardous to health risk assessment and associated procedures.
+Staff maintained records of products used at the practice, for example dental materials and cleaning products, and retained manufacturer's product safety details to inform staff what action to take in the event of, for example, spillage, accidental swallowing, or contact with the skin.
 Measures were identified to reduce risks associated with these products, for example, the use of personal protective equipment for staff and patients, the secure storage of chemicals, and the display of safety signs.

 We saw that the provider had carried out a sharps risk assessment and implemented measures to mitigate the risks associated with the use of sharps, for example, a sharps policy was in place.
 The policy identified responsibility for the dismantling and disposal of sharps.
-The clinicians used a safer sharps system for the control of used needles.
 Sharps bins were suitably located in the clinical areas to allow appropriate disposal.